szabototo89/create-it/docs/article-full.md

 ## Putting Component Factories into React.js ecosystem

+Component factories are coming to help us when we want a quick way to change component implementations, but how they fit into the React.js ecosystem?
+Not surprisingly we can still use React features such as prop/context types or display names, but it requires a little tooling.
+Several options have been provided for users and it needs to be decided which style will be used in the applications.

+### Classic way

+[TODO: finish]

+### Functional way

+[TODO: finish]

 [TODO: displayName, propTypes etc.]

 ## Road to create-it.js

-Alright, we know what **Component Factories** are exactly how we can use.
-Let's get started to play with these ideas and release its true nature.
+Alright, we know what **Component Factories** are and how we can use.
+Let's get started to play with these concepts and release its true nature.
 Take a look to this example:

 ```js
 const MyForm = myForm({ Container, Label, DateTimePicker });